Ricardo Morales (intelligence agent): Biography

 Over the next six years, Morales was the target of two unsuccessful assassination attempts, including a bomb attack on his car in April 1974.
 Two years later, when Bosch moved to Venezuela at the invitation of DISIP head Orlando García, Morales was serving as García's deputy, and had rooms in the same hotel that Bosch lived in.
 On October 6, 1976, Cubana de Aviación Flight 455 was blown up in midair, killing all 73 people on board.
 Investigators traced the bombing to two Venezuelan passengers, Freddy Lugo and Hernán Ricardo Lozano, and soon after, Bosch and fellow Cuban exile Luis Posada Carriles were implicated in the attack and arrested in Venezuela.
 Soon after the bombing, Morales told the FBI that individuals in the Venezuelan government were involved in the bombing, and that Posada Carriles had knowledge of it.

-In 1982 Morales, who had moved back to Miami and was testifying for the government in a narcotics investigation, claimed responsibility for the bombing himself, stating that the men who had planted the bomb worked for him.
+In 1982, Morales, who had moved back to Miami and was testifying for the government in a narcotics investigation, claimed responsibility for the bombing himself, stating that the men who had planted the bomb worked for him.
 In a 2006 interview, Bosch stated that before his arrest he was summoned to Morales's office, and offered some money and the chance to leave Venezuela, which he declined.
 In the same year, Posada Carriles denied involvement in the bombings, and claimed that Morales was responsible.
 The case that followed the narcotics investigation in 1982 was thrown out of court by a judge who stated that Morales lacked credibility as a witness.
 Those charged in the case included Rafael Villaverde, another Cuban exile trained by the CIA.
 Villaverde disappeared in a boating accident near the Bahamas shortly after his arrest in March 1982.

-Morales died on December 20, 1983, after being shot during a fight in a bar on Key Biscayne.
+Morales died on December 20, 1982, after being shot during a fight in a bar on Key Biscayne.
 He was 43 years old.
-After a month-long investigation, the police stated that his death was a justifiable homicide that nobody would face charges for.
+After a month-long investigation, the police stated that his death was a justifiable homicide for which nobody would face charges.
 Journalist Ann Louise Bardach stated that the circumstances of the death were never clarified.
 In reporting his death, The Washington Post described him as a "spy, counterspy, mercenary, confessed murderer, bomber, informer, dope dealer and operator extraordinary".
+Morales' son, Robert Morales, was killed in the 2025 Florida State University shooting in Tallahassee.